FDA Clears a Smart Robotic External Fixation Device

 A smart robotic external fixation system developed for orthopedic treatment by OrthoSpin Ltd., a portfolio company of The Trendlines Group Ltd., has received the regulatory clearance from the United States Food and Drug Administration (FDA).

-The external fixation method is the most common option for the treatment of orthopedic problems such as complex fractures and bone deformities.
 Lack of patient compliance and real-time feedback for the doctor are the two major challenges associated with the external fixation system.

 With this system, the patients need to perform various manual adjustments each day that may lead to errors.
 Therefore, this would require significant training of the patients as well as their involvement.